Autism Spectrum Disorders

 CAAPP provides innovative services including community-based support and skill development in communications, social skills, self-care, work-readiness, vocational training, community-based employment experiences and instruction, service learning and volunteer activities.

-Devereux offers campus- and community-based residences for adults with autism and other intellectual and developmental disabilities in these communities.
+Devereux offers group homes and campus based living for adults with autism and other intellectual and developmental disabilities.
 We provide a comprehensive life enrichment program that promotes self-improvement, decision-making, task completion, community involvement, recreation and family collaboration.
 Our programs emphasize skill development in self-care, functional communication, social skills, anger management, problem-solving, independent living, self-esteem, recreation, and community safety using intensive, highly-structured positive behavioral support techniques that focus on developing and teaching age-appropriate behaviors.

 Devereux California, Santa Barbara, CA 805-968-2525